system-pclub/rust-programming-challenges/README.md

 ## 1. Artifact Expectation

 The collected data and the scripts to analyze the data are released in this repository.
-The detailed study results are released in a Google excel file.
+The detailed study results are released in a Excel document.
 Our scripts are implemented either in Python or in R.
-All Python scripts can be exercised by Python-3.6 or a higher version.
+All Python scripts can be executed by Python 3.6 or a higher version.
-All R scripts can be exercised by R-3.6 or a higher version.
+All R scripts can be executed by R 3.6 or a higher version.
 We also prepare a VM image with pre-installed Python and R to ease the reproduction of our data analytics.